-11. What pertains to the authority to administer baptism pertains to the authority to administer holy communion.
+6. Clearly, the authority to assist the priest in the administration of the sacraments is an authority to assist in the administration of holy communion as well as baptism.
 There is no differentiation in the service between the deacon's authority to administer either sacrament.
-In both cases the deacon is assisting the priest, whether it be in administering baptism or in administering holy communion.
+In both cases the deacon is assisting the priest, whether it is in administering baptism or in administering holy communion.